Rice's Whale

 The Rice’s whale is NOAA Fisheries’ newest Species in the Spotlight.
 This initiative is a concerted, agency-wide effort launched in 2015 to bring greater attention and marshal resources to save these highly at-risk species.

 Scientists have known that these medium-sized baleen whales occur in the Gulf of Mexico for decades.
-For most of that time, the whales were believed to be a subpopulation of Bryde’s whale, which occurs in other temperate and tropical waters around the globe.
+For most of that time, the whales were believed to be a subpopulation of Bryde’s whale, which occur in other temperate and tropical waters around the globe.
 After years of research, a team of scientists demonstrated in 2021 that Rice’s whales are genetically and morphologically distinct from Bryde’s whales.
-Rice’s whales are in fact a unique whale species only found in the Gulf of Mexico.
+Rice’s whale is in fact a unique whale species that is only known to reside in the Gulf of Mexico.
 The species was named in honor of Dale W. Rice, the first scientist to write about the whales in 1965.

 Rice's whales grow to longer than 40 feet and weigh up to 30 tons.
 Like Bryde’s whales, Rice’s whales have three parallel ridges on top of their head.
 This feature distinguishes them from sei, fin, and minke whales, which have a single rostral ridge.
 They are uniformly gray on top, with a pale to pink belly, and have a strongly hooked dorsal fin.
 Acoustic research has shown that Rice’s whales communicate using unique vocalizations, or calls, which can be detected with passive acoustic monitoring devices.